 He left City in 2012 to finish Moscow Gold?, set up Aaaargh!
-Press and take up other freelance work, but he continues to teach journalism at the University of Essex and University Campus Suffolk and to sub on the Guardian.
-He blogs at Gauche and an archive of his journalism is here.
+Press and take up other freelance work, but he continues to teach journalism at the University of Essex and to sub on the Guardian and write freelance.
+An archive of his journalism is here.
 He is currently working on a history of British left responses to Chinese communism, to be published by Aaaargh!
-Press in summer 2017.
+Press in spring 2018.

 PRAISE FOR ORWELL IN TRIBUNE

 ‘Orwell in Tribune: “As I Please” and Other Writings, 1943-47 … is compiled and edited by Paul Anderson, a former Tribune editor whose special insights into Orwell’s genius make this particular volume the very best on the subject.’